devops-revanth/linux-blogs/cmarhcim2000509l70zuxf5db.md

 | DevSecOps | Secure, fast, automated development and deployment |
 | AIOps | AI-driven monitoring, predictive alerts, automatic fixes |

-## 📚 **Summary: The Evolution of SDLC with ShopSmart**
+## 📚 Summary: The Evolution of SDLC with *ShopSmart*

-* We started with the **core SDLC phases** — gathering requirements, planning, designing, building, testing, deploying, and maintaining ShopSmart, your online shopping app.
+We began our journey with the core phases of the Software Development Life Cycle (SDLC):
+**gathering requirements**, **planning**, **designing**, **building**, **testing**, **deploying**, and **maintaining** an application—in this case, your online shopping app, *ShopSmart*.

-* Over time, the way we build software evolved:
+Over time, the way we approach software development has evolved to meet new challenges:

-    * **Waterfall:** Plan everything upfront, build it all at once.
+* **Waterfall**: Plan everything upfront, build it all in one go.
+Great for well-defined projects but hard to adapt mid-way.

-    * **Agile:** Build in small chunks, get feedback fast.
+* **Agile**: Break the project into small, manageable chunks.
+Get feedback early and often to keep improving.

-    * **DevOps:** Automate deployment and operations for speed and reliability.
+* **DevOps**: Automate deployments and streamline collaboration between development and operations for faster, more reliable releases.

-    * **DevSecOps:** Integrate security into every step to build safe software from the start.
+* **DevSecOps**: Shift security left—embed it into every stage of development to build safer software from the start.

-* Now, with millions of users, **AIOps** helps by using AI to monitor, predict, and even fix issues automatically — making operations smarter and more proactive.
+And now, with *ShopSmart* serving millions of users in real time, we're entering the era of **AIOps**—where artificial intelligence helps monitor systems, predict issues, and even resolve them automatically, making operations smarter and more proactive.